 Garmin Venu 3: Potential release date

-There have been three iterations in that range so far.
-The first Venu was released in September of 2019.
+There have been three generations in Venu range so far.
+The first was released in September of 2019.
 It was a fancier version of the Vivoactive.
-Much of the functionality was the same; the main difference was in the design.
-The Vivo range, as opposed to the Vivoactives, features a high-resolution AMOLED display, a stainless steel bezel, and some other design enhancements.
+Much of the functionality was the same; the main difference was in the fancier design.

 The first version was followed by a sequel in April 2021.
 One of the most significant (and much needed) improvements was the battery life.
 Version one has enough power to last 5 to 6 days on a single charge.
 And that’s without the option for an always-on screen.
 Venu 2 more than doubles this.
 It also introduced next generation health sensors, more storage space for songs and multiple size options.
 All in all, a nice upgrade.

 Finaly we get to Venu 2 Plus.
 That one was released in January 2022.
-It has a built-in microphone and speaker, unlike its predecessors.
+It comes with the addition of a built-in microphone and speaker.

-Garmin Venu 3: Six things we would like to see
+Garmin Venu 3: Six things we are expecting / would like to see

 A few Garmin watches have support for something called multi-band GNSS (Global Navigation Satellite System).
-Because of the ability to receive satellite signals broadcast from multiple navigation satellite systems, this ensures a faster connection and greater accuracy.
-Instead of just GPS, the system can also use Russia’s GLONASS, Europe’s GALILEO, China’s BEIDOU, and others.
+They use multiple frequency bands and have the ability to receive satellite signals broadcast from a number of different navigation satellite systems.
+This ensures a faster connection and greater accuracy when using the device in challenging environments.

-Venu 3 is very likely to get this.
+Venu 3 is certain to get this.
 The majority of recent Garmin watches include GNSS.

 2. More performance metrics